 Management considers the Plan to be in compliance with Section 401(a) of the Code and, accordingly, to be entitled to an exemption from federal income taxes under the provisions of Section 501(a).
-A letter dated March 31, 2008 has been received by Bank of America stating that the form of the prototype plan adopted by the Plan is acceptable under the Code Section 401 for use by employers for the benefit of their employees.
+A determination letter dated March 31, 2008 has been received by Bank of America stating that the form of the prototype plan adopted by the Plan is acceptable under the Code Section 401 for use by employers for the benefit of their employees.
 The letter, in effect, states that an employer who adopts the Plan will be considered to be qualified under the Code Section 401(a) provided all terms of the Plan are met and the Plan does not discriminate in favor of key or highly compensated employees.
-Although the Plan has been amended since receiving the letter, the plan administrator believes the Plan was qualified and the related trust was tax exempt as of December 31, 2011 and 2010.
+Although the Plan has been amended since receiving the letter, the plan administrator believes the Plan was qualified and the related trust was tax exempt as of December 31, 2012 and 2011.

-The Plan is currently open to audit under the statute of limitations by the IRS for the 2008 through 2010 tax years.
-The Plan has not recognized any assets or liabilities related to uncertain tax positions as of December 31, 2011.
+The Plan is currently open to audit under the statute of limitations by the IRS for the 2009 through 2011 tax years.
+The Plan has not recognized any assets or liabilities related to uncertain tax positions as of December 31, 2012 and 2011.

-Notes to Financial Statements (Modified Cash Basis) December 31, 2011 and 2010
+Notes to Financial Statements (Modified Cash Basis) December 31, 2012 and 2011